Classroom Processes in TESOL: introduction to teaching and learning EDUC5824

 This course aims to introduce students to the key principles of teaching and learning English as a foreign or second language, focussing specifically on teacher and learner roles.
 It is designed to meet the needs of those who have very limited or no teaching experience.

-Daytime sessions- 2 hours per week, 11 weeks
+Daytime sessions- 2 hours per week, 10 weeks + practical microteaching workshops 4 weeks- 2 hours per week

-Language Learning and Applications (LANGCTR5004) and Developing Professional Practice in TESOL (proposed new courses) should not be taken before this course
+Developing Professional Practice in TESOL should not be taken before this course

-Summative assessment: a portfolio collection of work totalling 4,000 words consisting of three parts:
+Summative assessment: a portfolio collection of work totalling 4,000 words consisting of two parts:

-A reflective task: 2-3 extracts from a reflexive learning journal-completed during the course and submitted at the end, reflecting on learning process and course content
+A reflective task: 3 extracts from a reflexive learning journal-completed during the course and submitted at the end, reflecting on learning process and course content.

 A planning task comprising lesson plans, materials and tasks, with accompanying rationale, for a language skills and a language systems lesson.

 This course aims to introduce participants to the practices of teaching English as a foreign or second language.
-As a course aimed at those with little or no practical experience it focuses specifically on lesson observations and practical applications of language learning theories to the classroom.
+As a course aimed at those with little or no practical experience it focuses specifically on practical applications of language learning theories to the classroom.

 ■ to provide a foundation in the principles of teaching and learning English as a foreign or second language

-■ to provide frameworks for observing and reflecting on teacher and learner roles in the classroom
+■ to provide frameworks for reflecting on teacher and learner roles in the classroom

 ■ to introduce principles underlying teaching of language skills and language systems and applications to lesson design